"Nobody chooses to be a refugee" - Refugee Council

 “Nobody chooses to be a refugee”

-Ruba, a refugee from Sierra Leone, shared his story through our most recent fundraising campaign focused on raising awareness about refugees facing destitution.
+Ruba, a refugee from Sierra Leone, works to raise awareness about refugees facing destitution.
 He talks about the challenges he faced in the asylum system and his passion for advocating for others in the same situation.

 Fleeing Sierra Leone because his life was at risk, Ruba applied for asylum in the UK.
 At some points he couldn’t afford to eat, and the accommodation he was given was often unsuitable for someone living with sight loss.
 When he was finally recognised as a refugee, an eviction notice shortly followed.
 Ruba risked becoming homeless as his shelter was taken away.
 Through our Destitution Service we supported Ruba to rebuild his life in safety in the UK.